zeroecco/boundless/contracts/scripts/README.md

 3. Update the `stake-token` field with the HitPoints address of the newly deployed contract to the `deployment.toml` file.

 ### Deploy the market contract

+> [!NOTE]
+> Only deploy a new market contract when there are breaking changes, otherwise an upgrade should be preferable.

 1. Make available for download the `assessor` elf and set its image ID and url in the `deployment.toml` file.